ironSource/node-generator-nom/README.md

 ### `gulp`

-Create an ES6 gulpfile and `tasks` directory.
+Create an ES5 or ES6 gulpfile and `tasks` directory.

 ## usage